-As a Pennsylvania resident, it is essential for you to be aware of state regulations that could affect your legal rights following a car crash.
-One of the most important topics that Pennsylvania drivers should be aware of is the difference between limited tort and full tort coverage—specifically, how it affects your insurance coverage.
+As a Pennsylvania resident, it is essential to be aware of regulations that could affect your legal rights following a car crash.
+One of the most important topics that Pennsylvania drivers should be aware of is the difference between limited tort and full tort coverage—specifically, how these coverage types affect insurance coverage.

 This has led insurance companies to offer a full tort or limited tort coverage that affects an individual’s ability to file a lawsuit in court for the damages.